haidaraM/terraform-jenkins-aws-fargate/docker/README.md

 docker build  -f Dockerfile.agent -t elmhaidara/jenkins-alpine-agent-aws .
 ```

-You can pull it from docker hub: `docker pull elmhaidara/jenkins-alpine-agent-aws:latest`.
+You can pull it from Docker Hub: `docker pull elmhaidara/jenkins-alpine-agent-aws:latest-alpine`.

 ## Containerized Index Builder

-To build a SOCI index in a container, you can use the [containerized-index-builder](./containerized-index-builder/)
+To build a SOCI index inside a container, you can use the [containerized-index-builder](./containerized-index-builder/)
 tool.

+The image is available on Docker Hub as `elmhaidara/soci-index-builder:0.4.0`.